MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ## Step 1 - Set up Intune

-✔️ In this step, confirm your devices are supported, create your Intune tenant, add users & groups, assign licenses, and more.
+✔️ In this step, **confirm your devices are supported, create your Intune tenant, add users & groups, assign licenses**, and more.

 This step focuses on setting up Intune and getting it ready for you to manage your user identities, apps, and devices.
 Intune uses many features in Azure AD, including your domain, your users, and your groups.